 Deborah Curtis, former Deputy General Counsel for Litigation and Investigations at the CIA, is a member of the firm’s White Collar Defense & Investigations practice.
-She focuses on national security investigations and defense, as well as other litigation and enforcement matters.
-An accomplished trial lawyer, Deborah has chaired 17 jury trials and over 50 bench trials as both prosecutor and defense counsel.
+She focuses on sensitive investigations and defense, as well as other litigation and enforcement matters.
+An accomplished trial lawyer, Deborah has first-chaired 17 jury trials and over 50 bench trials as both prosecutor and defense counsel.

-Deborah began her career as an Assistant U.S. Attorney for the Southern District of California’s Criminal Division.
-Following that, she served ten years with the U.S. Department of the Air Force as an active duty and reserve Judge Advocate, attaining the grade of Major.
-During this time, Deborah was the Cadet Counsel at the U.S. Air Force Academy and served as Associate Deputy General Counsel for National Security and Military Affairs at the Pentagon.
+Deborah was an Assistant U.S. Attorney and Deputy Chief in the National Security Section for the District of Columbia and, previously, an Assistant U.S. Attorney for the Southern District of California’s Criminal Division.
+She also served for ten years with the U.S. Department of the Air Force as an active duty and reserve Judge Advocate, attaining the grade of Major.

 - B.S., University of Southern California, 1991, cum laude, Beta Gamma Sigma National Honor Society, Dean's List